Andrew Lumisden: Exile

 At the end of 1745 Lumisden embarked at the Towers Stairs for Rouen.
 Here he lived in poverty, until in May 1749 he obtained the first grant of an allowance made by the French court to the Spanish exiles.
 He then went via Paris to Rome, where early in 1757 he was appointed salaried under-secretary to the Chevalier de St. George.
-In September 1762 he became sole secretary, and he held the post till the death of the chevalier in January 1766.
+In September 1762, after the death of James Edgar, he became sole secretary, and he held the post till the death of the chevalier in January 1766.

+In Rome, Lumisden established himself as an antiquary, archaeologist and cicerone.
+His position at the Jacobite court and acquaintance with established masters such as Anton Raphael Mengs made him a valuable contact for young Scottish artists.
+Painting students who benefited from a letter of introduction to him included George Chalmers, Cosmo Alexander, Catherine Read, Anne Forbes, David Allan, James Nevay and George Willison.

 In 1758–9 Lumisden undertook a secret mission to France, but otherwise his duties consisted in answering requests for honours, or appeals for help from supporters of the Stuart cause.
 He was continued in office by Charles Edward, who made use of him very much as a factotum.
 Ultimately, in December 1768, he was dismissed by Charles for refusing to allow him to attend an oratorio while drunk.
 Not long afterwards he declined an invitation to return.